Intracellular Measurement-Informed Multiscale Modeling for Scalable iPSC Manufacturing: Multi-Scale Model Development

 \section{Multi-Scale Model Development}

-Based on experimentally characterized iPSC growth kinetics, extracellular metabolite profiles, MID data, intracellular redox measurements, and aggregate size distributions collected from both static and aggregate cultures, we developed a multiscale mechanistic modeling framework.
-This framework builds on our previously established single‑cell metabolic model and extends it to explicitly incorporate intracellular redox dynamics and regulatory interactions associated with pyruvate metabolism.
+Based on experimentally characterized iPSC growth kinetics, extracellular metabolite profiles, mass isotopomer distribution (MID) data, intracellular redox measurements, and aggregate size distributions from both static and aggregate cultures, we developed a multiscale mechanistic modeling framework.
+This framework builds on our previously established single‑cell metabolic model \citep{Wang2024} and extends it to explicitly incorporate intracellular redox dynamics and regulatory interactions associated with pyruvate metabolism.
 Using this enhanced single‑cell model as the core module, we further integrated population‑balance and reaction–diffusion formulations to represent aggregate formation, transport processes, and intra‑aggregate nutrient gradients.
 The resulting modular framework was calibrated and validated against the full suite of experimental datasets, enabling quantitative prediction of iPSC metabolic behavior across distinct culture configurations.
-Details of the enhanced single‑cell metabolic model are presented in Section~\ref{sec:monolayerModeling}, followed by the development of the multiscale aggregate model in Section~\ref{sec:aggregateModeling}.
+Details of the single-cell model are presented in Section~\ref{sec:monolayerModeling}, followed by the population balance model (Section~\ref{subsec:aggregation}) and the reaction–diffusion model (Section~\ref{subsec:RDM}).

+\begin{sloppypar} The resulting multiscale mechanistic framework, referred to as the Biological System-of-Systems (Bio-SoS) model \citep{zheng2024stochastic}, is illustrated in Fig. \ref{fig:multiscale} and comprises three interconnected modules: \begin{enumerate} \item \textbf{Single-Cell Metabolism Model:} Characterizes the coupled metabolic and redox networks that govern cellular responses to spatially heterogeneous micro-environments. \item \textbf{Population Balance Model:} Captures cell–cell interactions and the dynamic evolution of iPSC aggregate size distributions in bioreactor cultures. \item \textbf{Reaction-Diffusion Model:} Describes intra-aggregate transport dynamics and spatial gradients of nutrients and metabolites within aggregates. \end{enumerate}